JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 > **Heads up**!
 This feature is not documented and is subject to change!
 For a more reliable method, use the toolkit methods if you can.

-`core.setOutput` actually prints a special string to `stdout`, and we can do it too!
+`core.exportVariable` actually prints a special string to `stdout`, and we can do it too!

 ```yaml
 - name: Let's set an output!